 A New Approach with Greater Impact

-By 2003, our model evolved into the “train the trainer” program.
-We started training local medical teams in the countries where we worked, making it possible for children to be helped in their own country.
+By 2003, we began training local medical teams in the countries where we worked, making it possible for children to be helped in their own country.

 Today we mentor and train in-country medical specialists at 16 partner hospitals in Brazil, China, India, Malaysia and Vietnam.
-In 2018 our partner hospitals served over 135,000 children.
+Last year our partner hospitals served over 171,000 children.

 One Million More Children by 2030